Most Affordable Online Logistics and Supply Chain Management Degrees

 You probably already know this, but just to be clear: supply chain management and logistics are practically synonymous.
 You’ll see that a number of these programs are under the designation of supply chain management – either as a specialization, or a degree on its own.
 Not to worry!
 You’ll get the same content in those programs as you would in a bachelor’s degree completely devoted to logistics.

 If you’re still exploring other options but know you want an affordable, flexible program, compare this list to College Choice’s Most Affordable Online Colleges.

 Accredited Online College Programs

 Explore our featured online programs and find the right match for you today.

-How much money do people make with an Online Logistics degree?
+How much money do people make with an Online Logistics or Supply Chain Management degree?